Motiva/vtkESQui/Documentation/Guide/guide_en.rst

  * Rendering: Refresh object display properties
  * Interaction: User-machine interface for simulation object control

-Attending to the *vtkESQui* structure, in the following section all the project classes are described.
+Attending to the *vtkESQui* architecture, the following section contains all the project modules classes description.

 Modules
 =======

 In this section we explain the usage and the functionalities of the modules developed using the *vtkESQui* framework.

 Common
 ------